Trip Tips: See and live history in Lebanon

 Beirut's most overlooked food option is Armenian, cooked by members of the approximately 100,000-strong Armenian-Lebanese community whose ancestors fled attacks by Ottoman soldiers in 1915.

-Opulence can be found at Mayrig (www.mayrigbeirut.com) in Gemmezye, but for the best taste of Lebanese-Armenian cuisine head to Bourj Hammoud, a rundown but buzzing neighbourhood in east Beirut full of kitsch shops.
+Opulence can be found at Mayrig in Gemmezye, but for the best taste of Lebanese-Armenian cuisine head to Bourj Hammoud, a rundown but buzzing neighborhood in east Beirut full of kitsch shops.

 What Cafe Ono lacks in location and upkeep - it's under a highway and during one visit by this reporter part of the roof collapsed - it makes up in home-cooked food.